ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 This document does not specify any specific algorithm for path selection purposes to be supported by C-PSes in order to not constrain the CATS framework to one possible selection only.
 Instead, it is expected that a service request or local policy may feed the C-PS with appropriate information on that selection logic that takes the suitable metric information as input and the selected service contact instance as output.
 Such "appropriate information" may be utilized to differentiate selection mechanisms to enable service-specific selections.

-In the example shown in {{fig-cats-example-overlay}}, the client sends a service access via the network through the "CATS-Forwarder 1", which is an Ingress CATS-Forwarder.
-Note that, a service access may consist of one or more service packets (e.g., Session Initiation Protocol (SIP) {{?RFC3261}}, HTTP {{?RFC9112}}, IPv6 {{?RFC8200}}, SRv6 {{?RFC8754}} or Real-Time Streaming Protocol (RTSP) {{?RFC7826}}) that carry the CS-ID and potential parameters.
-The Ingress CATS-Forwarder classifies the packets using the information provided by the CATS classifier (C-TC).
+In the example shown in {{fig-cats-example-overlay}}, the client sends a service request via the network through the "CATS-Forwarder 1", which is an Ingress CATS-Forwarder.
+Note that, a service request to access the service may consist of one or more service packets (e.g., Session Initiation Protocol (SIP) {{?RFC3261}}, HTTP {{?RFC9112}}, IPv6 {{?RFC8200}}, SRv6 {{?RFC8754}}, or Real-Time Streaming Protocol (RTSP) {{?RFC7826}}) that carry the CS-ID and potential parameters.
+The Ingress CATS-Forwarder classifies the packets using the information provided by C-TCs.
 When a matching classification entry is found for the packets, the Ingress CATS-Forwarder encapsulates and forwards them to the C-PS selected Egress CATS-Forwarder.
 When these packets reach the Egress CATS-Forwarder, the outer header of the possible overlay encapsulation will be removed and the inner packets will be sent to the relevant service contact instance.

 ## Service Contact Instance Affinity

-Service contact instance affinity means that packets that belong to a flow associated with a service should always be sent to the same service contact instance.
+Service contact instance affinity means that packets that belong to a flow associated with a service request should always be sent to the same service contact instance.
 Furthermore, packets of a given flow should be forwarded along the same path to avoid mis-ordering and to prevent the introduction of unpredictable latency variations.
 The CATS framework must ensure that service instance selection and path steering decisions remain consistent for a flow.
 Specifically, the same Egress CATS-Forwarder needs to be solicited to forward the packets.

 The affinity is configured on the C-PS when the service is deployed, or is determined at the time of newly formulated service requests.